-- 1. P-290, Managing Radioactive Waste, which describes the philosophy that underlies the CNSC approach to regulating the management of radioactive waste and the principles that are taken into account when making regulatory decisions - 2. section 8.11 of RD-337, regarding the design of waste treatment and control systems - 3. section 7.21 of RD-337 concerning human factors considerations
+- 1. REGDOC-2.11.1, Waste Management, Volume II: Assessing the Long Term Safety of Radioactive Waste Management, which describes the philosophy that underlies the CNSC approach to regulating the management of radioactive waste and the principles that are taken into account when making regulatory decisions - 2. section 8.11 of RD-337 regarding the design of waste treatment and control systems - 3. section 7.21 of RD-337 concerning human factors considerations